 Technology Connection: FDA’s Medicines in My Home video, Drug Facts label, Download Classroom Poster: Drug Facts label, Download Whiteboard Image: Medicine Label, Digital Storybook: The Perfect Project.

 - Drug Facts label: A standard label on over-the-counter (OTC) medicines that provides information about the medicine, including the active ingredients, instructions for use, and important warnings.
 Understanding the important information contained within the Drug Facts label and properly reading the Drug Facts label are critical elements for safe use of OTC medicines.

 - Begin the discussion by challenging students to focus on the overall importance of reading directions.
 Ask students:

 Q: What could happen if you only read part of the directions on a test?Discuss responses and begin to link the importance of reading informational text in order to understand key information or directions that are vital to completing a task properly or getting the desired results.

 - Explain that all directions are not the same, meaning that sometimes the directions won’t appear at the top of the page like on a test.
 You may have to look for them and you should always ask your teacher, parent, or a trusted adult to clarify them so you fully understand what to do.

 - Explain that the class is going to learn about the importance of reading and following all of the instructions found on the Drug Facts label of OTC medicines.

 - Organize the class into groups of five or six students and give one medicine container to each group.
 Distribute Student Worksheet 2.

-- Add the new terms to the whiteboard as you review each and connect with the definitions.
-Have students refer to their medicine container to reinforce these terms.
+- Add the new terms to the whiteboard as you review each and discuss the definitions.
+Have students refer to their medicine containers to reinforce these terms.
 You may also link the label to http://www.bemedwise.org/label/label.htm and roll over each section as you review.